 noun (plural same or dogfishes)

-1A small sand-colored bottom-dwelling shark with a long tail, common on European coasts.
+1A small sand-coloured bottom-dwelling shark with a long tail, common on European coasts.
 Also called rough hound, sandy dog.

 - Scyliorhinus canicula, family Scyliorhinidae.

 - Eleven of these are of the shark variety, who live in blissful harmony with stingrays, thornback rays, conger eels and dogfish, to name but a few.